 Jerar Encarnación slam in debut lifts Marlins over Mets

-Alcantara first met Encarnación in 2014 in San Isidro, Dominican Republic.
-Encarnación signed with the Marlins the following year, started in the minors in 2016 and was their No. 16 prospect heading into the 2020 season after his grand slam off Washington's Sterling Sharp won the Arizona Fall League championship.

-Encarnación stalled following a year of minor league ball canceled by the coronavirus pandemic and was Miami's No. 22 prospect after a 2021 in which he hurt his right knee while hitting a metal pole when chasing a foul ball and then was hit on his left hand by a pitch.
+A 24-year-old who started with the Marlins in the Dominican Summer League in 2016, Encarnación became the first player since at least 1901 with a grand slam and an outfield assist in his debut.
+He also stole a base in the ninth inning.

-He began 2022 at Double-A Pensacola, homered in his Triple-A debut for Jacksonville on May 17 and was brought up to the big leagues Friday after hitting 13 homers in the minors this year.
+Encarnación began this season at Double-A, was promoted to Triple-A on May 17 and was brought up to the big leagues Friday after hitting 13 home runs in the minors this year.

-Seth Lugo relieved Chris Bassitt (5-5) with the bases loaded.
-Encarnación got some tips from hitting coach Marcus Thames and fell behind 3-1 in the count.
-He took a called strike and then drove a 92.6 mph fastball 371 feet to the opposite field and over the right-field wall.
+Seth Lugo relieved Chris Bassitt (5-5) with the bases loaded and fell behind 3-1 in the count.
+Encarnación took a called strike and then drove a 92.6 mph fastball 371 feet to the opposite field and over the right-field wall.
+He raised his right arm in triumph while rounding first base.

-"Threw a pretty good backdoor sinker, and he just went with it," Lugo said.
-"Figured staying away was a safe bet."

 Jon Berti tacked on an RBI single in the seventh and Jazz Chisholm Jr. a run-scoring double in the ninth.